ArchitectingSoftware/CS472-Class-Files/hw1-pdu-c/readme.md

 If you find yourself struggling, you are not stupid.
 You just need a refresher on systems programming in C.  I will be doing some office hours to help refresh your memory on C programming during the first two weeks - no need to attend if you are comfortable with these things, but please make it a priority to attend if you dont understand what is going on.

+I also put a **TON** of documentation in the code to help you.
+To make things easier on the grader, please thin out the documentation in your submission, removing mine and putting in documentation relevant to your specific implementation.